kalepail/stellar-turrets/README.md

 When you finally get success on this task you'll be rewarded with an endpoint where your function is hosted.
 Copy that base url and paste it as the value for the `TURRET_FUNCTION_RUNNER_URL` `var` back in the `.env` file in the `./wrangler` directory and run `npm run init && npm run deploy` again to update the worker to point to your lambda.

 ## Congrats!
-Assuming both `npm run deploy`'s are now firing off without a hitch you should have a fully functional Turing Signing Server ready to participate in the TSS network delivering decentralized smart contracting functionality to anyone and everyone who chooses to use your Turret.
+Assuming both `npm run deploy`'s are now firing off without a hitch you should have a fully functional Turret ready to participate in the Stellar Turrets network delivering decentralized smart contracting functionality to anyone and everyone who chooses to use your Turret.
 Nice!

 ## CI (github actions)
 There are GH actions defined to actually deploy the serverless and wrangler parts continously.
 For this to work add the following secrets to your (cloned) repo: